 -

-We encourage Air Force ROTC, Army ROTC, and Naval ROTC students to apply for federal, state, or institutional financial aid by completing the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
+Air Force ROTC, Army ROTC, and Navy ROTC students may apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).

 -